All Episodes

 But I can also produce hours of radio and TV coverage where we do straight up news, breaking news story.

-Maybe it's some horrible event at a school, maybe it's God forbid a school shooting, or maybe uh some type of uh natural disaster, or maybe a time of war or whatever.
+Maybe it's, God forbid, a school shooting, or maybe some type of natural disaster, or maybe a time of war or whatever.

-You know, we can chronicle hours and hours of this show, radio and TV of me just doing straight reporting.
+You know, we can chronicle hours and hours of this show, radio and TV, of me just doing straight reporting.

 That's part of being a talk show host.

-We've done we do investigative reporting for two years now.
+We do investigative reporting for two years now.

 We have been investigating the deep state.

-We have been able to break more stories that have been ignored by the mainstream leftist liberal media that hates Trump, and as they have been fixated on a false narrative and lie without any evidence and any proof, we have been able to, you know, see, oh, look what we got.
+We have been able to break more stories that have been ignored by the mainstream leftist liberal media that hates Trump and as they have been fixated on a false narrative and lie without any evidence and any proof.

 Oh, they wrote an exoneration before an investigation before they ever interviewed her.

-Oh, and when they did interview her, they allowed two other people in the room, which is uh highly inappropriate.
+Oh, and when they did interview her, they allowed two other people in the room, which is highly inappropriate.

 And they changed the legal standard from gross negligence to extreme carelessness.

-And now we learn that the former attorney general under Obama, Loretta Lynch, was up to her eyeballs in making every decision into the criminal investigation into Hillary Clinton that she said it's not an investigation.
+And now we learn that the former attorney general under Obama, Loretta Lynch, was up to her eyeballs in making every decision into the criminal investigation into Hillary Clinton.

 It's a matter.